andrew/ultimate-awesome/README.md

 - [awesome-latent-refinement](https://github.com/matinaghaei/awesome-latent-refinement) - Research on models and agents that improve reasoning and planning through iterative latent computation.
 - [awesome-stuff](https://github.com/mattyfew/awesome-stuff) - This is the list of tools and resources that I use all the time.
 Maybe you'll find something that is useful for your own workflow.
 - [gpt-store](https://github.com/metehan777/gpt-store) - The unofficial GPT Store for the OpenAI Chat GPTs.
 You can send your custom GPTs to this repo.
-- [awesome-hl7-dicom](https://github.com/michaelleehobbs/awesome-hl7-dicom) - A curated list of awesome HL7 and DICOM of resources, tips, and guides.
 - [puppet-guide](https://github.com/mikeroyal/puppet-guide) - Puppet Guide .
 - [awesome-github-readme-profiles](https://github.com/Mindula-Dilthushan/awesome-github-readme-profiles) - GitHub Readme Design.
 - [awesome-singapore](https://github.com/minelarka14/awesome-singapore) - An awesome list of things in Singapore!.